 Do Guinea Pigs Like Grapes?

-If your guinea pig has a sweet tooth, they will likely love grapes, as they have a delicious sugary flavor.
+If your guinea pig has a sweet tooth, they will likely love grapes, as these fruits have a delicious sugary flavor.
 Try half a sliced grape at first to see if your guinea pig likes it.

 They may nibble and lick at it for a minute before deciding whether to eat it or not.
 If your guinea pig loves grapes, they will likely also love fruits like strawberries, bananas, raspberries, and blueberries.